28 August 2019

 It can slow the healing of the original injury to the point where the pain may become “chronic” after three to four months.
 Chronic pain is a self-generating chemical neuro-transmitter process and does not rely on the status of the original injury (eg a muscle tear that already should have healed itself).

-You may be aware of a particular event (eg heavy lifting or sleeping uncomfortably) following which your pain developed.
+You may be aware of a particular event (eg heavy lifting, sleeping uncomfortably, or a big session of gardening) following which your pain developed.
 But in many cases, that event just may have been the “straw that broke the camel’s back” and was too much for an area that was already tight from other factors.

-You may know, or have been told, that certain muscles, tendons or ligaments are tight, stretched, strong, weak, inactive, “not firing,” hyperextended, etc. But “WHY?”
+You may know, or have been told by another therapist, that certain muscles, tendons or ligaments are tight, stretched, strong, weak, inactive, “not firing,” hyperextended, etc. But “WHY?”

 There may be some obvious answers, but it is the less obvious and often very simple anatomical ones that are often the key.

-Even though I always give you a comprehensive massage, I can put the focus into the areas that mainly need the work – not just where you have told me you are sore.
+Even though I always give you a comprehensive massage, I can put the focus on the areas that mainly need the work – not just where you have told me you are sore.

 In fact, working just in those areas is likely to make the problems worse or prolong them.
 The pain you feel is inflammation.
-Just working in that area could increase the inflammation.
+Just working in that area could increase inflammation.
 Don’t accept that just because any type of physical therapist is causing you pain in your problem area that it must be doing you good.
+It could make it worse!

 An important aspect of HACSATT™ is that I actually sit down and TALK to you before the massage.
 I don’t just hand you a form to fill out.
 And I give you that extra time FREE so it doesn’t reduce the time you have for the actual massage on the table.